yevgeny-shnaidman/special-resource-operator/README.md

 There is a general problem when trying to configure a cluster with a special resource.
 One does not know which nodes have a special resource and which do not.
 To address this, SRO relies on the [NFD operator](https://github.com/openshift/cluster-nfd-operator).
 NFD will label the host with node specific attributes, like PCI cards, kernel or OS version and more.
 The .yaml template files in a special resource recipe can use these NFD labels in their nodeSelector fields to ensure that the software stack is run only on the nodes with the hardware feature.
 See [upstream NFD](https://github.com/kubernetes-sigs/node-feature-discovery) for more info.

+# Compiling using skipper
+Skipper is the utility that allows running all Makefile commands in a container.
+Container's image contains all the necessary packages, and the SRO code on the host is mapped into the running container.
+Using skipper allows user to keep his system free of any installation needed for a compilation, and easily switch between different projects, without need to update/install new packages.
+Change to any package needed by the project will be automitically forawarded to other users, once they pulled the code from the github

+Commands:
+skipper build - prepare the image that will be used for executing Makefile command.
+It can be built once, no need to rebuild it, unless Dockerfile.special-resource-operator-build has been updated

+skipper make <command> equivalent to make <command>

+Limitations:
+Currently docker needs to be installed on the host, in case local image needs to be built and pushed into a remote repository.